Thanrih/Vibes/README.md

 # Vibes
-An App that you can vibe with your favorites... vibes...
+An App that you can read your mangas with animations and audios.